 1976 West Virginia commercial truck plate as noted by the

 The one on the left also

 contains a certificate encased in plastic attached to the back.
 You can see

 the brads holding it on either side of the stacked D8.

-1976 West Virginia two digit dealer plate.
+1976 West Virginia two digit and three digit dealer plates

 1976 West Virginia Used Car dealer license plates.

 1976 West Virginia taxi, jitney or charter bus license plate,